godwinsallah16/Book/DEPLOYMENT.md

 ### Common Issues:

+1. **Database Connection Issues (LocalDB Error on Render):**
+   - **Error**: "LocalDB is not supported on this platform"
+   - **Solution**: The app automatically detects PostgreSQL connection strings and uses the appropriate database provider
+   - **Fix**: Ensure your connection string contains "postgres" or "postgresql" for cloud deployments

-1. **CORS Errors:**
+2. **CORS Errors:**
    - Update CORS settings in your API to allow your frontend domain

-2. **Database Connection Issues:**
-   - Verify connection string format matches your database provider
-   - Check firewall rules

 3. **JWT Token Issues:**
    - Ensure JWT secret is at least 256 bits (32 characters)